Worship Registration Is Closed

 - 2 Timothy 1:7b

 “ IT IS MORE BLESSED TO GIVE THAN RECEIVE part 45 “Abolishing ALL Resentment” part two Ephesians 2:15Scripture:

 Pastor Robert Stevenson takes his second dose of the Pfizer vaccine 😎

-As we continue to fast every day for 381 days, not out of convenience but out of commitment for change to happen in our World, State and Communities.
+As we continue to fast every day for 381 days, not out of convenience but out of commitment for change to happen in our world, state, and communities.
 We began our fast on Friday, June 12, 2020 and will end on Monday, June 28, 2021.
-As of Monday, March 1, 2021, we will have completed 262 days of fasting (119 days left).
-If you know anyone who wants to join us, we welcome them with loving arms.
-As I promised I will continue to send out our monthly fasting and prayer focus
+So, keep pushing forward and let’s end this time with joy and praise to God.

 - Fast Focus: